dzuvic/jtsgen/README.md

   annotation.
 It also supports type parameters, e.g. a `ImmutableList<T>` can be be mapped to your own type `ImmutableArray<T>` with a corresponding (mapped) type `T`
-* Java package as typescript name space
+* Java package as typescript name space, configurable
 * converting getter/setter to TypeScript types
 * `readonly` if no setter is found
 * Name Space mapping to minimize the TypeScript name spaces.
 It can be